 The Do Not Call Registry

-You are probably not required to access the National Do Not Call Registry, and are an Exempt Organization, if one or more of the following is true:
+You may not be required to scrub against the National Do Not Call Registry, if you are are an Exempt Organization.
+This is also true if one or more of the following is true:

 Your organization is not subject to either the FTC’s or the FCC’s jurisdiction.
 For example, a non-profit charitable organization may be an Exempt Organization, assuming, of course, that it is truly a non-profit.
 Entities that have been granted tax exempt status under the Internal Revenue Code are not necessarily Exempt Organizations for purposes of the National Do Not Call Registry.
 See, e.g., FTC v.
 National Consumer Council, Inc., and FTC v.
 Debt Management Foundation Services, Inc. There, the FTC successfully challenged the status of a purported nonprofit organization whose role in fact was simply to generate leads for other firms which then charged consumers thousands of dollars in fees for their services.